FuelLabs/sway/docs/src/basics/structs_tuples_and_enums.md

 #### Inadvisable

-If you wish to use the nested form of enums via the `Error` then you can instantiate them into variables using the following syntax
+If you wish to use the nested form of enums via the `Error` enum from the example above, then you can instantiate them into variables using the following syntax:

 ```sway
 {{#include ../../../examples/enums/src/enums_avoid.sw}}